thycotic/ss-docs/directory-services/azure-active-directory/configure-azure-active-directory/index.md

 1. Click the **Edit** link next to **Synchronized Groups**.

-1. Scroll to or search for each desired group that contains users you want to sync, in the **Select Groups** table.
+1. Scroll to or search for each desired group containing users you want to sync in the **Select Groups** table.

 1. Ensure each group's check box is **checked**.